 You self-inject Extavia under the skin every other day to reduce the number and severity of relapses.
-It reduces the number of relapses by about one third (30%), compared to placebo.
+It reduces the number of relapses by about one third (30%).

 Common side effects include flu-like symptoms and injection site reactions.